bolducke/bolducke.github.io/_projects/chip8_emulator.md

 Key aspects of the project include:

 * Developed entirely from scratch.
-* Implemented using OpenGL 4.6 (Glad), coupled with ImGui and SDL2 for a powerful and efficient setup.
+* Features a user interface designed to visualize the emulator's internal state.
-* Features a dynamic user interface designed to visualize the emulator's internal state, enhancing user interaction and experience.
+* Implemented using OpenGL 4.6 (Glad), coupled with ImGui and SDL2.

 ## Results